xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ROUND [ (22581844681-22580788616) / (46+55) ] = 10456 samples creating new flow entries / second
 ROUND [ (9798220473-9797770256) / (46+55) ]   = 4458 samples with existing entries / second

-## Ok, that’s "interesting", but what should I configure on my routers ?
+## Ok, that’s "interesting", but what should I configure on my routers?

-Indeed that was a lot of concepts, but what can I do more pratically ?
+We explained the netflow principles, we detailed the internals of NCS5500 routers, reviewed the potential bottlenecks and we provided couple of data points to redefine what is an internet packet average size, the proportion of 1-packet flows in the cache, etc.

-We explained the netflow principles, we detailed the internals of NCS5500 routers and the potential bottlenecks and we provided couple of data points to redefine what is an internet packet average size, the proportion of 1-packet flows in the cache, etc.
+Indeed that was a lot of concepts, but what can I do more pratically?
 It’s time to address a common misconception and recenter the discussion.

 A frequent question is “what is the sampling-rate you support?”.